couentine/couentine.github.io/_portfolio/pict_sharing.md

 ---
 layout: post
-title: Pictures Sharing
+title: Arago
-thumbnail-path: ""
+thumbnail-path: "arago.png"
-short-description: Picture Sharing is a website performs where you can share pictures like Instagram.
+short-description: Arago is a website performs where you can share pictures like Instagram.

 ---
 Links: